chunmingcao/Questions/README.md

   Http Code: 200, 201, 400, No authorization
   final, finally, finalized
   String mutable or immuatable
+  Algorithom: transfer a sorted array to a sorted balanced tree

 ## Algorithm:
   Search a string in a text.
   Transform a Sorted Array to Sorted Balance Tree.
 [2, 5, 9, 11, 20, 25, 29]

+# 2/2/2016 Capital One

+## Project you are most proud of.
+Dig into the detail of that project.

+## REST /persons/id/addresses  Add a new address, use POST or PUT

+## Database the user table become huge.
+How to improve the performence.   -> Split the Database?
+## Search any content of the database.
+Elastic search.
+Sole

+## SQL vs NOSQL, MongoDB vs Coxxxx

+## Two phase of transaction commission

+## REST PUT, DELETE all possible return code.

+## TWO user update the same records at the same time.

+## JPA HIBERNATE MANY TO MANY

+## What is Dead Lock?
+How to avoid Dead Lock.

+## Two-digit Lock vs Sephermore?

+## Difference of Concurrency and Synchronous

+## HashMap: what if the array is full, what if one list is very long and other lists are very short?

+## Garbage Collection

+## Hibernate   N +1 problem

+## Spring: How the valicatoin annotation is triggered?

+## Algorthom: the shortest path in a square.

+## Priority tree